 Strain the custard and milk mixture.

-Pour into 1/2 lb clear bags and tie securely.
+Pour into half-pound clear bags and tie securely.
 Store in the refrigerator until frozen.

 This recipe will yields 32 small bags.